Theresa May is under pressure over Trump's Twitter attack

 'Presidents come and go'

-It fell to Justine Greening, a British cabinet minister, to address the controversy in a round of UK media interviews on Thursday morning.
+Justine Greening, a British cabinet minister, addressed the controversy in a round of UK media interviews on Thursday morning.
 Greening said she did not agree with the tweets, but said the relationship between the two countries would survive Trump.

 "In the end, our relationship with the United States has a longevity to it that will succeed long after presidents come and go," she told the BBC.